Gokyo Lakes, Cho La Pass, and Three Passes Trek: Experience the Journey Beyond Everest Base Camp

 How to Prevent Altitude Sickness on Everest Base Camp Trek

-There’s actually an equally rewarding trekking route that will give you awe-aspiring scenery of not just Mount Everest but its cousin mountains as well, along with the magnificent views of different glacial lakes resting and glistening peacefully on the lap of the giant peaks.
+There’s actually an equally rewarding trekking route that will give you awe-inspiring scenery of not just Mount Everest but its cousin mountains as well, along with the magnificent views of different glacial lakes resting and glistening peacefully on the lap of the giant peaks.

-Nestled in the heart of high Himalayas is a famous source of river system called Gokyo Lakes.
+Nestled in the heart of the high Himalayas is a famous source of river system called Gokyo Lakes.
 This site features a string of incredibly beautiful and somewhat surreal lakes set against the backdrop of immaculate ice-covered mountains.

 What The Trek Is Like When You Go Beyond Everest Base Camp